marcosh/ddd-machines-dddeurope/theHaskellYouNeedToKnow.md

 ### type variables

-Concrete types always start with a capital letter, type variables always start with a lowercase character
+Concrete types always start with a capital letter, type variables (i.e. generics) always start with a lowercase character

 ```haskell
 emptyList :: [a]
 emptyList = []
 ```

-This means that the empty list `[]` could be interpreted as a list of elements of any possible type `a`.
+This means that the empty list `[]` could be interpreted as a list of elements of any possible type `a`

 ## functions